On Saito's normal crossing condition: Introduction

-and that, if $D$ is a plane curve, equality holds exactly if $D$ is normal crossing.
-Generalizing this result, Granger and the author~\cite{GS11} showed that equality in \eqref{13} characterizes hypersurfaces that are normal crossing in codimension one.
-We shall therefore refer to the equality in \eqref{13} as \emph{Saito's normal crossing condition}.
+and that, if $D$ is a plane curve, equality holds if and only $D$ is normal crossing.
+Generalizing this result to reduced hypersurfaces $D$, Granger and the author~\cite{GS14} showed that equality in \eqref{13} is equivalent to $D$ being normal crossing in codimension one.
+The purpose of this article is to further generalize this preceding result.

+In \S\ref{76}, we suggest a more general point of view for the equality in \eqref{13}.
+It is based on Aleksandrov's result~\cite[\S4, Cor.~2]{Ale90} that $\sigma^\bullet_D=\omega_D^\bullet$ where the latter denotes the regular differential forms on $D$.
+With Tsikh~\cite[Thm.~2.4]{AT01} (or \cite[Thm.~3.1]{AT08}) and later in \cite[Thm.~2]{Ale12} he generalized this result to complete intersections using (different versions of) multilogarithmic differential forms and their residues.
+We relate it to Aleksandrov's multilogarithmic residue map and we comment on some claims made in \cite{Ale12}.
+Regular differential forms are defined under more general hypotheses.
+More specifically let $X$ be a reduced equidimensional complex analytic singularity with normalization $\nu_X\colon\tilde X\to X$.
+Due to normality of $\tilde X$, we have $\O_{\tilde X}=\omega_{\tilde X}^0$ (see Corollary~\ref{45}).
+We shall therefore refer to the equality

-In \S\ref{32}, we review Kersken's description of regular differential forms.
-We relate it to Aleksandrov's multilogarithmic residue map and reprove results from \cite{Ale12}.
-In \S\ref{76}, we suggest a generalized normal crossing condition based on regular differential forms that does not require a generalization of logarithmic differential forms.
-In \S\ref{40} and \S\ref{75}, we study this normal crossing condition for curve and Gorenstein singularities and give a similar geometric interpretation as in the hypersurface case.
+resulting from \eqref{13} as \emph{Saito's normal crossing condition}.
+Our approach is independent of an embedding and does not require a generalization of logarithmic differential forms such as multilogarithmic differential forms in the complete intersection case.
+While Aleksandrov and Tsikh use Barlet's description of regular differential forms in the complex analytic context (see \cite{Bar78}) we prefer to rely on a general algebraic approach due to Kersken that is reviewed in \S\ref{32}.
+In \S\ref{40} and \S\ref{75}, we study Saito's normal crossing condition for reduced curve and Gorenstein singularities.
+In \S\ref{36} we give it the following geometric interpretation analogous to \cite[Thm.~1.2]{GS14} in the hypersurface case.

+\begin{thm} Let $X$ be a reduced equidimensional complex analytic singularity which is free in codimension one.
+Then $X$ satisfies Saito's normal crossing condition if and only if $X$ is a normal crossing divisor in codimension one. \end{thm}

+The additional freeness hypothesis replaces the fact that any reduced hypersurface is a free divisor in codimension one.
+Our generalization of freeness is motivated by Aleksandrov--Terao theorem (see \cite[\S2 Thm.]{Ale88} and \cite[Prop.~2.4]{Ter80a}) stating that freeness of a reduced hypersurface is equivalent to Cohen--Macaulayness of the Jacobian ideal.
+We call a reduced Gorenstein singularity free if the $\omega$-Jacobian ideal is a Cohen--Macaulay ideal (see Definition~\ref{98}).
+In case of complete intersections of codimension $k$ Pol~\cite[Thm.~4.5]{Pol15} showed that freeness is equivalent to the projective dimension of multilogarithmic differential $k$ forms being equal to (or equivalently bounded by) $k-1$.
+Her approach is a direct generalization of the one taken in \cite{GS14}.